 Judge Boshier believes focused reform would be appropriate.

 However, he cautions against sweeping, cost-cutting changes to the court, which he says has been a victim of its own success.

-Next story in National: Police believe missing woman's body found
+Next story in New Zealand: Police believe missing woman's body found

 Copyright © 2012, Radio New Zealand